gchq/Palisade-services/data-service/README.md

 the read request there is a error, the request is stopped, and an error message is sent to the Audit Service.

 Kafka streaming is only used for the processing of audit messages.
-This is exposed in the functionality provided by the `AuditMessageService`.
-This will take both audit success and audit error messages and process them using the functionality provided in the `AkkaRunnableGraph`'s `runner` method.
+This is exposed in the functionality provided by the [AuditMessageService](src/main/java/uk/gov/gchq/palisade/service/data/service/AuditMessageService.java).
+This will take both audit success and audit error messages and process them using the functionality provided in the [AkkaRunnableGraph](src/main/java/uk/gov/gchq/palisade/service/data/stream/config/AkkaRunnableGraph.java)'s `runner` method.
 In this method, the message types are separated into success and error messages where they are then used to construct messages for the respective kafka error and success topics.